cstremblay2000/CDBlink/README.md

 ### How to run
 - To run the program use `python3 receiver.py [filename]`
-- To see and example checkout `receiver/test_mp4.sh`
+- To see an example checkout `receiver/test_mp4.sh`

 ### Usage message
 ```